circonus/docs/content/circonus/checks/check-types/httptrap.md

 Values may contain all of the above, plus colon (`:`) and equals (`=`).

-The full `category:value` string, including the colon, may not exceed 256 characters.

 Any tag characters that do not fall into the above set can still be submitted if they are base64-encoded and passed in a special wrapper format.
 For example, a metric like this: